 Adrienne Guillory is an expert in Human-Centered Design, Design Thinking strategy, facilitation, and generative User Experience research.
 She specializes in identifying short and long-term research needs, refining problem statements, workshop facilitation, and aligning stakeholders for innovation and process improvements.

-Before returning to Usability Sciences as the Director of Design Thinking, Adrienne was a Human Factors Engineer at Sabre Corporation, a Senior Lead User Research/ Design Thinking Specialist at AT&T, and Innovation Researcher for Southwest Airlines.
+Before returning to Usability Sciences as the Director of Design Thinking in 2019, Adrienne gained a wealth of experience as a Human Factors Engineer at Sabre Corporation, a Senior Lead User Research/ Design Thinking Specialist at AT&T, and Innovation Researcher for Southwest Airlines.